An insightful look at what goes on behind the scenes to produce the highly effective home staging that gets the results we are so well known for.

 And while we are working on any individual stage there are always also obligations to other clients which must be managed in parallel, because we are typically managing different phases of multiple stages at one time.
 We have come to accept that we need to expect surprises.
 For instance, inventory must sometimes quickly be moved from homes that have just sold due to fast possession dates.
 Clients with impending staging dates are running late in getting homes reading for staging, so they need our attention in reworking scheduling.
 Questions and snaffus, and client emergencies are a part of our every day behind the scenes responsibilities.
 There is always a lot going on in the background that you never get to see.

 In the home staging business, every day brings new surprises.
 There are many moving parts, many logistics, many details and resources to coordinate, and along the way there are many different people involved to keep those stages happening.
-In a given day we are dealing with movers, suppliers, shipping companies, property managers, realtors, home owners, and the list goes on.
+In a given day we are dealing with movers, staff, suppliers, shipping companies, property managers, marketing directors, realtors, home owners, as well as our own staff and team members – and the list goes on.
 There are traffic jams that causes itineraries to go awry and we occasionally encounter emergencies with inventory (something arrives broken in transit, or something we need for the next stage just came out of the last house damaged and we must scramble to find an equally amazing replacement in record time, etc, etc.) An agent has left the wrong key for us in the lock-box, and he’s out of the city and unable to get us into the home.
 We arrive at a home to stage and it hasn’t yet been cleaned….
+Meanwhile the clock is ticking, there is always an impending deadline we are racing to meet.
 Ah, a day in the life of a home stager 🙂

 Then there is also the task of curation.
 Acquiring all of that amazing inventory (furniture, decor, accessories, art, area rugs, lamps, etc) that fill a property with wow factor is a highly time consuming and demanding job in and of itself.
 We are always replenishing, expanding and updating our inventory, very selectively in search of the right items.
 When we need to add a table to our fleet, its not a simple as heading out to a store and buying a table that afternoon.
 To get the results we achieve for our clients, inventory must be curated.
 We don’t purchase anything unless it has a particular level of visual impact, is reflective of our signature style, and will work cohesively with other pieces in our inventory.
 “Curated” inventory means sometimes having to hunt for an extended period of time, and wait it out if necessary, until the right items can be found – those truly exceptional pieces that enable us to achieve exactly the right look.
 We never just buy whatever we happen to find in the stores that day – its a constant process of searching and curating until the right pieces show up and we say, Yes, that’s it.
 We know it when we see it.